tw4l/brunnhilde/README.md

 optional arguments:
 * -h, --help : show this help message and exit
 * -d, --diskimage : Use disk image instead of dir as input
-* --hfs : Use for disk images with HFS file system (NOT CURRENTLY WORKING)

 This new version of Brunnhilde uses SleuthKit's tsk_recover to carve files from disk images for processing.
 This works with raw (dd) images by default, but will also support other file formats (such as E01 and AFF) if libewf is compiled into Sleuthkit.

-Analysis of HFS disks is not yet supported, but is in development.

 ### Dependencies